eRST: A Signaled Graph Theory of Discourse Relations and Organization: Conclusion

 Additionally, we see potential for using data with the rich annotations present in \theory{} in probing and improving current LLMs, which can harness textual representations of the relations and signals exposed in our discourse parses for either pre-training tasks or for instruction fine-tuning.
 Zero or few-shot successes and failures in solving \theory{} tasks may also teach us about what specific LLMs do more or less well, and what levels of discourse awareness they possess.
 Conversely, we are optimistic that LLMs can be used to predict aspects of \theory{} parses, or eventually even complete parses, as some recent work on relation classification using sequence to sequence models has indicated \cite{anuranjana-2023-discoflan,chan-etal-2023-discoprompt}.
 Parsers built on top of LLM outputs may allow us to analyze larger datasets using increasingly accurate automatic parses, and to bootstrap data to tackle difficult, out-of-domain, or perhaps even multilingual scenarios in which manually annotated discourse parsing data is scarce.

 Finally, we believe that the data and tools released with this article represent a substantial resource for research.
-The GUM corpus is now larger than the seminal RST-DT corpus for English \cite{CarlsonEtAl2001}, with 12 written and spoken genres, showing the applicability of the framework to a broad range of text types.
+The GUM corpus is now larger than the seminal RST-DT corpus for English \cite{CarlsonEtAl2001}, with $12$ written and spoken genres, showing the applicability of the framework to a broad range of text types.
 Since GUM continues to grow and cover new genres, we anticipate challenges but also opportunities in applying \theory{} to new kinds of data.
-We are also keenly aware of the limitation of richly annotated corpora primarily to English, and hope to be able to extend \theory{} to more languages in the future, with obvious first targets in the languages that already have RST treebanks which could be extended with \theory{} -- for example, the Georgetown Chinese Discourse Treebank \cite{peng-etal-2022-gcdt} follows the same RST annotation scheme as GUM, and many of the tools and scripts used for this article could be adapted to enrich it with relative ease.
+We are also keenly aware of the limitation of richly annotated corpora primarily to English, and hope to be able to extend \theory{} to more languages in the future, with obvious first targets in the languages that already have RST treebanks which could be extended with \theory{} -- for example, the Georgetown Chinese Discourse Treebank \cite{peng-etal-2022-gcdt} follows the same RST annotation scheme as GUM, and many of the tools and scripts used for this article could be adapted to enrich it with relative ease (see Appendix \hyperref[app:gcdt]{B}).
 We hope that the release of the new \theory{} annotated GUM will encourage others to experiment with the framework and tools, and invite researchers working on discourse relations and representations to test the theory and provide feedback to evolve it further.
+For updates, annotation samples and discussion we also refer interested readers to the \theory{} website at \url{https://gucorpling.org/erst}.

 \starttwocolumn

 \appendixsection{Relation Labels in GUM} Table \labelcref{tab:gum-rels} gives the full list of relation labels in GUM.
 Note that \textsc{same-unit} is not a proper discourse relation, but rather a technical device used to connect multiple parts of a discontinuous EDU.
 For a fuller description of the labels and the most current GUM annotation guidelines, see \url{https://wiki.gucorpling.org/gum/rst/}.
 All definitions refer to the Reader (or hearer) as R, the Writer (or speaker) as W, a nucleus as N and a satellite as S. The nuclearity of the direction is either $\leftarrow$ (for satellite relations that only go left-to-right), $\rightarrow$ (the opposite), $\rightarrow\leftarrow$ (a satellite relation in either direction), or $\Lambda$ (multinuclear relation).
 Relation names all have the form <coarse-class>-<fine-grained>, i.e.~the first three relations in the table belong to the coarse class \textsc{adversative}.